Alice

 Alice needs the inverse of \( x \) to decrypt the ciphertext \( c_{2} \).

-Alice uses \( x^{-1} \) to decrypt the received ciphertext from Bob.
+Alice uses \( x^{-1} \) to decrypt the ciphertext she received from Bob.

 Bob